-You may or may not have already gotten into this habit, but important e-mails come all the time during application season, so check your e-mail constantly.
+You may or may not have already gotten into this habit, but important e-mails come all the time during application season, so check your inbox constantly (and turn push notifications on!).
 I usually check mine when I wake up, after I get home from school, and before I go to bed.
 I started to actually read the bajillion e-mails I was getting from colleges, and through this practice I got a fee waiver for the University of Minnesota, a decision from the University of Tennessee two days before the letter came, and an extension on two of my honors college applications.
 Essentially, checking your e-mail never hurts.

 To summarize, my best advice is to keep organized, and make sure you let people know inadvance when you need something from them.
 As long as you keep in control and don’t let this process take over your life, you’ll do just fine.
 Just maybe don’t apply to 13 schools.
 I can’t recommend it with much confidence.